ptahproject/ptah/README.txt

 Authors
 -------
-Ptah is a joint effort between the USA and USSR.
+Ptah is the culmuination of many hours at Dirks coffee.